 - Add each vegetable to the pot in the order they are listed, waiting a couple minutes between each vegetable before adding the next.

 - Add bay leaves and season vegetables with salt and pepper, to taste.
-Depending on how thick you want your soup, add 9-12 cups of broth to the pot until it's the ratio you prefer.
+Depending on how thick you want your soup, add broth to the pot until it's the amount you prefer.
 Bring it to a boil.

 - Add diced chicken, return soup to a boil, and reduce heat back to moderate.
 Cook the chicken for 2 minutes and then add the noodles.
 Cook the soup for 6 minutes or until noodles are tender.
 Remove soup from the heat.

 - Stir in parsley and dill, remove bay leaves, and serve.